 Anyway, I got the plot line and I think it will help my enjoyment of Pandora a little but I do think Disney designed things with the general public in mind, not just Avatar fans.
 They don’t really push the merch or have blue princess meet & greet, so I think the ride was always the main thing with them.

-Being such a huge SW fan, my daughter is named Leia.
-Well, Leah for plausible deniability.
-But she knows.
+Being such a huge SW fan, she knows.

 You are in the World for 10 days at least.
 Do it.